mbgulden/wawae-wellness/source/posts/about.html.md

 ---
 title: About
 date: 2019-08-16T07:47:37.983Z
-description: about
+description: >-
+  Aloha!
+It's me Becca.
+I am so excited to share with you wisdom I have learned along my health journey.
 image: /images/uploads/becca-lifestyle-101.jpg
 ---
 Aloha!
-I am Becca.
+It's me Becca.
+I am so excited to share with you wisdom I have learned along my health journey.
 I am passionate about many things from healing through the feet to chakras and all things health.
 I enjoy watching others thrive living in their best life and wish the world for you.
 Yes, you who is reading this now.

 Certifications I have received to enhance your experience: